opengisci/opengisci.github.io/sp25/_posts/2025-05-05-conclusion.md

 ## Concluding thoughts

 [FOSS4GNA](https://www.foss4gna.org/) is in Reston Virginia from November 3-5.
 Shall we present findings?
+[Draft Abstract](https://docs.google.com/document/d/1etnMZfvcc1_nKt1QTdK-o39WDvxUosVveNxYjcpcbdc/)

 Today is the final day of class together.
 We need to celebrate and review our accomplishments!